JessWhite88/InteractiveStoryGame_GWC2024/README.md

 ### No-Code Pathway

 1. **Design the Story:**
-   - Use the Figma project you created to design each scene of your interactive story.
+   - Use the Figma project you created to design each scene of your interactive story. https://www.figma.com/board/A9nZdTAR1VMYQitiqSqNKN/Untitled?node-id=1-1126&t=rLZzCgelRBNGK22u-1
+   - Find your team's box and edit in there ONLY.
+You Team Lead can help you, if you get lost.

 2. **Add Interactivity:**
    - Connect frames with clickable links to simulate choices and outcomes.